megzehn/vets-design-system-documentation/src/_includes/content/addresses.md

 ### Zip codes

-When we ask a Veteran to fill out their address, we don't require them to include the extra 4 digits of their zip code.
+When we ask a Veteran to fill out their address, we don’t require them to include the extra 4 digits of their zip code.
 But when we (VA) provide an address for Veterans to send documents to, we sometimes include the extra 4 digits of the zip code.